stealthly/f2k/README.md

 Instructions to assemble
 =========================

     ./gradlew clean fatJar
 Once it's done, jar file is going to be available in build/libs/ directory

 Instructions to setup environment
 =================================

-./bootstrap.sh or ./shutdown.sh to launch or shutdown environment correspondingly.
+To launch Docker development enviornment

+    ./bootstrap.sh

-Once it's done you have kafka and zookeeper up and running at localhost on ports 9092 and 2181 correspondingly
+Once it's done you have kafka and zookeeper up and running at localhost on ports 9092 and 2181 respectively

 Instructions to run in environment
 ==================================